Mathematics

-We know, math can be scary.
-But you don’t have to have a “math mind” to pass it -- you just need the right preparation.
+You don’t have to have a “math mind” to pass the GED® Math test — you just need the right preparation.

 Try a Sample Question: